In this post, you can read about our family trip to The Winter Clove Inn during the fall of Foliage in Catskills, NY.

 Hotel Hiking Trails

-If you are staying at the Winter Clove Inn, be aware that you have access to many hiking and cross country trails on their property which lead to incredible views of the Catskills Mountains.
-You can get to the Artist Falls about five minutes away from the main lodge (walking distance).
+If you are staying at the Winter Clove Inn, be aware that you can access many hiking and cross-country trails on their property, leading to incredible views of the Catskills Mountains.
+You can get to the Artist Falls, about five minutes from the main lodge (walking distance).
 A conveniently located hidden gem that can be all yours to enjoy.

 Nearby Attractions to See Fall Foliage in Catskills